HimaTaha/SpanEmo/README.md

     --max-epoch=<int>                 max epoch [default: 20]
     --ffn-lr=<float>                  ffn learning rate [default: 0.001]
     --bert-lr=<float>                 bert learning rate [default: 2e-5]
-    --lang=<str>                      language choice [default: English]
+    --lang=<str>                      language choice [default: Arabic]
     --dev-path=<str>                  file path of the dev set [default: ''] --train-path=<str>                file path of the train set [default: ''] --alpha-loss=<float>              weight used to balance the loss [default: 0.2]
 ```

 #### Experiment

 - feature dimension of 786
 - batch size of 32
 - dropout rate of 0.1
 - early stop patience of 10
 - 20 epochs
 - Adam optimizer
 - learning rate of 2e-5 for the BERT encoder
 - learning rate of 1e-3 for the FFN
   Once the above step is done, you can then evaluate on the test set using the trained model:

 ## Evaluation